infi123/C-Assembler-Project/README.md

 **How to Compile and Run**

 1. Make sure all the required files are in the same directory.
-2. Compile the project using the command:
+2.1.
+Compile the project using the command:

     gcc -o Assembler main.c parse.c ...
+2.2.
+Use the makefile
 3. Run the compiled Assembler with your **.as** file:

     ./Assembler inputfile.as